 Will kits and online Wills are both cost-effective and practical.
-But how do they measure up against each other and which one is the best choice for you, your estate assets and your family members.
+Today we offer a comparison of these important documents to help determine which is the best choice for you, your estate assets and your family members.

-We’re living in an age where answers to virtually every question are at our fingertips (think Google, Wikipedia, and even Facebook).
-With such easy access to online knowledge, we’re trying our hand at everything from making sourdough and tending exotic plants, there seems to be no limit on what we can do online.
+We're living in an age where answers to virtually every question are at our fingertips (think Google, Wikipedia, and even Facebook).
+With such easy access to online knowledge, we've entered a whole new world of creative avenues.
+From making sourdough to tending exotic plants, there seems to be no limit on what we can do online.

 Estate planning and Will making are no different.
-They’ve entered a new era where a hands-on, DIY attitude- where modern technology is pioneering a whole new era of estate planning.
+They've entered a new era where a hands-on, DIY attitude- where modern technology is pioneering a whole new era of estate planning.

-Modern Australians have caught on to the fact that they do not necessarily need to engage a lawyerfor an expensive Will that may be more complicated than they need.
-Now faced with the alternative of an affordable online Will Kit, Australians are catching onto the fact that a full service lawyer can be complicated, costly and time consuming.
+Modern Australians have caught on to the fact they no longer need to pay an estate attorney for an expensive Will that may be more complicated than they need.
+Now faced with the alternative of an affordable online Will Kit, Australians are catching onto the fact that a full service lawyer can be complicated, costly and time consuming in comparison.

 So what exactly are the options to make a DIY Will or online Will in Australia and how do they compare?

-You can buy a DIY Will kit from a wide range of businesses and organisations including:
+You can buy an Australian DIY Will kit from a wide range of businesses and organisations, including:

 Some estate planning or seniors' organisations may even offer a free Will kit.